Sun-Mountain/hanoi_game/readme.md

 Source: http://api.jquery.com/prepend/

 This seemed perfect for setting up buttons to add and subtract discs to increase or decrease the difficulty level.
-(I arbitrarily set the maximum number of discs to seven.)

 ## Installation Instructions